dimonf/tw-helpers/README.md

 ## tid-from-files

 Tiddlywiki with no extensions writes to hard disk, but is not aware of updates made to the files from outside of TW.
 Same goes for binary files, attachments.
-If the mountain won't come to Muhammad then Muhammad must come to the mountain.
-Script is part of these procedure:
+  This script is part of these workflow:
   - copy files to selected directory
     - 'files' for nodejs version, (https://tiddlywiki.com/prerelease/static/Using%2520the%2520integrated%2520static%2520file%2520server.html)